J4RB/My-Repo/README.md

-# My-GitHub
+# My-Repo
-This is my GitHub repository with random projects I'm working on.
+This is my GitHub repository with all sorts of projects I'm working on.